Questions and Answers

 Yes, we are set up with SQUARE, so can take most major credit cards.
 As long as the project is over $1,000 we will waive the additional credit card charges.
 Otherwise, we will accept cash and check.

 6. Is a polyurea or polyaspartic type assembly that much better than an epoxy assembly?

 Polyurea or polyaspartics certainly have some advantages.
 Cure rates are much faster, they are UV stable, have low to little VOC’s, a very clear finish, are more flexible than epoxy, and bond well to properly prepared concrete.
 The materials are more expensive and labor to install is typically more expensive due to the faster cure rates – but that typically means a faster return to service.
 They don’t do quite as well against battery acid, as do epoxy or polyurethane.
-Polyaspartics can be applied slightly heavier than a polyurethane, but not as heavy as an epoxy (both polyurthane and polyaspartics can trap CO2 and create bubbles in the finished coating).
-So as a top coat, they have numerous advantages over epoxy.
+Polyaspartics can be applied slightly heavier than a polyurethane, but not as heavy as an epoxy (both polyurethane and polyaspartics can trap CO2 and create bubbles in the finished coating).
+We tend to use polyaspartic as a top clear coat where they have numerous advantages over epoxy.

 7. Can you provide information on the product manufacturer?

 Yes, we can provide all a data sheets for each of the resinous products we will apply to the concrete surfaces.
 We are committed to using products which are best in class and provide documented technical specifications.
-We currently use Arizona Polymer Flooring, E2U, and MiraCote products for most of our projects.
+We currently use Arizona Polymer Flooring, E2U, Paramount Coatings, and MiraCote products for most of our projects.